Luxury Travel Diary

 Row 1 is the best seat row in the cabin of the non-densified planes as all the seats have a wall in front of them and loads of legroom.
 On the refurbished BA planes, being in the front row means that you have people pushing past your legs during boarding, which isn’t ideal.
 This is a major problem if you are seated in row 1 to the left-hand side of the plane but is less of a problem to the right.

 The front row is undoubtedly the best row to pick on the plane, with the best 4 seats because of the sheer amount of legroom.
 So seats A C D & F in row 1 are by far the best seats on this A320.
-On BA’s refurbished, densified short-haul planes, I would always opt for seats D & F in row 1 because of the problem of passing human traffic during boarding in seats A & C. That said, the seats themselves are all the same throughout the cabin, including the Coach seats at the back, with exactly the same width.
+On BA’s refurbished, densified short-haul planes, I would always opt for seats D & F in row 1 because of the problem of passing human traffic during boarding in seats A & C. That said, the seats themselves are all the same throughout the cabin, including the coach seats at the back, which are exactly the same width.
 By booking into the Business Class seats on the flight, nobody sits in the middle seat (it is converted to a table), so you have plenty of elbow room if you want to work.

 Food in Club Europe